View FAQ By Topic

 Attendance and tardiness will be monitored via an online real time dashboard available to clients to action and hold employees responsible for their work and obligations.

 Repetitive offences due to tardiness and other violations will result in dismissal in consultation with the client.

 How do I issue a formal disciplinary action or warning letter?

-It is important that you use your Service Provider as the legal employer to issue and formalise any disciplinary action, performance review or warning.
-This is to ensure that legal requirement are in place should you choose to escalate any action.
-Shore360 will require you to coordinate a performance review at month 1, 3 and month 5 to formalise the Probationary Employment period.
+It is important that you use your service provider as the legal employer to issue and formalise any disciplinary action, performance reviews or warnings.
+This is to ensure that legal requirements are in place should you choose to escalate any action.
+Shore360 assist you with coordinating a performance reviews and formalising probationary employment periods.

 In the event a disciplinary action is required it is normal practice to document the event, provide the staff with a reasonable time to prepare a right of reply and the outcomes determine how the event is handled.
-Your Service Provide should provide assistance and advice, HR support and all the guidance required to handle a disciplinary action.
+Shore360 assist you with all advice, HR support and guidance required to handle a disciplinary action.

 How do I dismiss my worker?

-In the event you find it necessary to release a worker your must consult with the Service Provider HR expert to ensure it is handled professionally and in accordance with the Philippine Labor Code.
+In the event you find it necessary to release a worker your must consult with Shore360 HR team to ensure it is handled professionally and in accordance with the Philippine Labor Code.
 Different conditions and entitlements exist subject to the circumstances for the decision to release and the employment status of the worker.
-The rights and entitlements of the worker along with the security and confidentiality of your business operation need to be managed.

-Your Service Provider will provide you with the guidance to formalise your decision to release a worker and as the legal employer carry out the release of employment to meet all legal and Labor code requirements.
+Shore360 will provide you with the guidance to formalise your decision to release a worker and as the legal employer carry out the release of employment to meet all legal and labor code requirements.